- Rapid Reference

 - PDF of this chapter (or create customized PDF)

 cause and investigation

 Death is the final common pathway of any severe illness.
 Therefore, the differential diagnosis of cardiac arrest is quite broad.
-Clinical context can usually narrow this down considerably, but sometimes this isn't available.
-More common causes are listed here, but this list is by no means exhaustive.
+Clinical context can often narrow this down, but sometimes history isn't available.
+Some of the more common causes of cardiac arrest are listed below, but this list is by no means exhaustive.

 more common causes of cardiac arrest

-- Other causes of VT/VF (e.g. VT arising from old myocardial scar, torsade de pointes)
+- Primary ventricular arrhythmia (e.g., VT arising from old myocardial scar, torsade de pointes).

 The cause of cardiac arrest should be vigorously investigated if it isn't obvious.
-Unfortunately, we are often distracted by binary, close-ended questions (e.g. 33C vs. 36C? cath versus no cath?).
+Unfortunately, we are often distracted by binary, close-ended questions (e.g., 33C vs. 37.8C?
+Cath versus no cath?
+PE or no PE?).
 A more important question is often: what happened to this patient?
-Below are some tests which are commonly useful here.

 targeted temperature management (TTM)